 The African bushbuck are a herbivorous (eat plants) antelope species that live in various habitats, including rain forests, montane forests, forest-savanna mosaics, and bush savannas.
 There is no shortage of these critters as their numbers tally at over 1,000,000!
+As such, they are listed as Least Concern by the IUCN.

 First the Stats…